0x4E69676874466F78/ccaptcha/README.md

 ### Command-line options:
 ```
---captcha-safe-w        Safe drawing area width and height.
-The default
---captcha-safe-h        safe area size is 400x100 pixels which should be
+--captcha-safe-h        safe height is 100 pixels which should be
                         (more than) enough for most cases.
 --captcha-bg            Background and foreground colours in RRGGBB form.
 --captcha-fg            The default background and foreground colours are